hhicks658/html-css-relearn-website/README.md

 What You’ll Need

-To explore or edit this project, you don’t need much — just:
+To explore or edit this project, you don’t need much just a few things:

 A web browser (like Chrome, Firefox, Safari, etc.)